 In the arc lamp, the current is carried across the gap between the terminals by a stream of vapor of the electrodes; thus the electrodes consume more or less rapidly.
-Some feeding mechanism is therefore required to move the electrodes towards each other during their consumption.
-This arc lamp mechanism may be operated by the current, or by the voltage, or by both; this gives the three different types of lamps: the series lamp, the shunt lamp, and the differential lamp.
+Some feeding mechanism is therefore required to move the electrodes toward each other during their consumption.
+This arc lamp mechanism may be operated by the current, or by the voltage, or by both.
+This gives the three different types of lamps: the series lamp, the shunt lamp, and the differential lamp.

-In the series lamp, an electromagnet energized by the lamp current, and balanced against a weight or a spring, moves the carbons towards each other when by their burning off, the arc lengthens and the current decreases.
-Obviously, this lamp cannot be used on constant current circuits, or with several lamps in series, but only as single lamp on constant potential circuits, and therefore has practically disappeared.
+In the series lamp, an electromagnet energized by the lamp current, and balanced against a weight or a spring, moves the carbons toward each other when by their burning off, the arc lengthens and the current decreases.
+Obviously, this lamp cannot be used on constant-current circuits, or with several lamps in series, but only as single lamp on constant-potential circuits.

-In the shunt lamp, the controlling magnet is shunted across the arc, and with increasing arc length and consequent arc voltage, moves the electrodes towards each other.
-In constant current circuits, this lamp tends towards hunting, and therefore requires a very high reactance in series; it thereby gives a lower power factor in alternating current circuits, and has therefore been superseded by the differential lamp.
+In the shunt lamp, the controlling magnet is shunted across the arc, and with increasing arc length and consequent arc voltage, moves the electrodes toward each other.
+In constant-current circuits, this lamp tends toward hunting, and therefore requires a very high reactance in series; it thereby gives a lower power factor in alternating-current circuits, and has therefore been superseded by the differential lamp.
 It has, however, the advantage of not being sensitive to changes of current.